 Even if it is not entirely clear whether you are being contacted as a suspect or a witness, don’t wait, hoping it is the latter.
 In many cases, early intervention by an experienced federal defense attorney can actually prevent an indictment.
 Because federal resources for such investigations can be virtually unlimited, having an skilled advocate on the case is crucial to your future.

-Types of Federal Crimes Your Los Angeles Federal Crimes Attorney Can Handle
+Types of Crimes a Federal Crimes Attorney Can Handle

 There are any number of federal crimes which we defend against.
 They include: